trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 that I use in Node-Red to make decisions.

 It supports the 3WA-200 (also 3WA-160) or the 3W1-100 wallboxies.
-One or the other is selected in the configure module or template.
+One or the other is selected in the configure module or template (NOT both!).
 'Seeburg 3WA' or 'Seeburg 3W1'.

-There is also a status LED that toggles on every pulse edge.
+There is also an optional status LED that toggles on every pulse edge.
 'Seeburg LED'

 The wallboxes send out a 24V AC pulse, that must be rectified and converted to 3.3v.
 See the URL above for detail on the converter from 24VAC...

-Added a small PCB with a Feather ESP32, decoder, power supply and a DFRobot DFR0299 MP3 player.
+Added a small PCB with an Adafruit Feather ESP32, decoder, power supply, and a DFRobot DFR0299 MP3 player.
-(Flyron Technology Co)
-Schematic and PCB files are located in Github...
+(Flyron Technology Co), Schematic and PCB files are located on Github.
+Parts in the design are what I had on hand.
+The PC board was made by Seeed Fusion.

-ToDo:   Connect via Berry to Tasmota MP3 player  <---- Now done
+There is now a Berry script that connects the 3WA code with the Tasmota MP3 player, this can take command from the 3WA wallbox or via MQTT, making it a virtual jukebox.
+It will work without the 3WA wallbox as a general-purpose MQTT control jukebox.
+It would be easy to expand its track selection from the current 200 track.
+Selecting V10, set-reset random mode, and V9 will reset the MP3 player.

 ~~~
 MQTT JSON frame: